-PCU GERALD R. FORD (CVN 78) class: PCU GERALD R. FORD is the lead ship of the newest class of aircraft carriers.
-The construction contract was awarded in 2008 and delivery is scheduled for 2016.
-Taking advantage of the efficiencies of the NIMITZ-class hull form, this new carrier will feature an array of futuristic technologies designed to improve upon the capabilities of the NIMITZ class and, at the same time, allow significant manpower, maintenance, and cost reductions.
-GERALD R. FORD will be a large-deck nuclear-powered aircraft carrier that maintains the core capabilities of naval aviation while improving affordability of the carrier force.
+GERALD R. FORD class: USS GERALD R. FORD (CVN 78) is the lead ship of the newest class of aircraft carriers.
+Commissioned on July 22, 2017, GERALD R. FORD is the most modern aircraft carrier in the world.
+Taking advantage of the efficiencies of the NIMITZ-class hull form, this new carrier features an array of advanced technologies designed to improve upon the capabilities of the NIMITZ class and, at the same time, allow significant manpower, maintenance, and cost reductions at a savings of nearly \$100 million per year per ship.
+GERALD R. FORD is a large-deck nuclear-powered aircraft carrier that maintains the core capabilities of naval aviation while improving affordability of the carrier force.
 The carrier's design incorporates flexibility into the platform to accommodate future systems and technologies throughout her expected 50-year service life.